 Many individuals that come to Chestney & Sullivan for help have one main question:

 Should I fight my Georgia DUI charges?

 Certainly, this is no easy decision.
 The best DUI attorneys invest a lot of resources into every case to provide the most vigorous defense possible, often resulting in significant legal fees.
-And the process of aggressively fighting driving under the influence charges can takes months, and sometimes years.
+And the process of aggressively fighting driving under the influence charges can take months, and sometimes years.

-When compared with the relative cost of a guilty plea fine and probation, it may seem “easier” just plead guilty and move on.
+When compared with the relative cost of a guilty plea fine and probation, it may seem “easier” just to plead guilty and move on.
 However, it’s the moving on part that too often doesn’t receive proper consideration and, in particular, what a DUI conviction can do to current and future employment.
 Also, it may well be worth it to at least have a DUI trial attorney with Chestney & Sullivan review the facts of your case for possible defenses.
 After thoroughly investigating and reviewing your case, you can make an informed decision about how to move forward.
-DUI cases can get quite technical and is by far one of the most litigated offenses in Georgia.
-Cases that may seem to be a “lost cause” on its face may be very defensible after a thorough investigation.
+DUI cases can get quite technical and are by far one of the most litigated offenses in Georgia.
+Cases that may seem to be a “lost cause” on their face may be very defensible after a thorough investigation.